ycpcs/cs201-fall2016/assign/assign03.md

 Also note that the x/y coordinates of a disk represent its center, but the x/y coordinates in a call to **fillOval** are the upper left corner of a rectangle surrounding the oval being drawn.
 You will need to adjust the coordinates accordingly when drawing a disk.

+You should draw the bar indicating how much time the user has left to place the next disk using a partially transparent color.
+Colors can have an "alpha channel", which is a value between 0 and 255, where 255 is completely opaque and 0 is completely transparent.
+In our solution, we used

+{% highlight java %}
+Color barColor = new Color(255, 23, 23, 63);
+{% endhighlight %}

+as the bar color.

 Running the program
 -------------------